coder/coder/docs/admin/workspaceproxies.md

 # Workspace Proxies

 > Workspace proxies are in an [experimental state](../contributing/feature-stages.md#experimental-features) and the behavior is subject to change.
 Use [GitHub issues](https://github.com/coder/coder) to leave feedback.
-This experiment must be specifially enabled with the `--experiments="moons"` option.
+This experiment must be specifically enabled with the `--experiments="moons"` option.

 Workspace Proxies are a feature to provide low latency experiences for geo-distributed teams.

 Coder's networking does a best effort to make direct connections to a workspace.
-In situtions where this is not possible, such as [dashboard connections](../networking/README.md#dashboard-connections), workspace proxies are able to reduce the amount of distance the network traffic needs to travel.
+In situations where this is not possible, such as [dashboard connections](../networking/README.md#dashboard-connections), workspace proxies are able to reduce the amount of distance the network traffic needs to travel.

 A workspace proxy is a relay connection a developer can choose to use when connecting with their workspace over ssh, a workspace app, port forwarding, etc.